 7. Hlokoloza Dance

-Yahooze dance moves hit the stage and made its waves however, Yahoozee dance style had some negative attachments since it was alleged to be a dance style founded by the yahoo boys (internet scammers and fraudsters).
+Yahooze dance moves hit the stage and made its waves, however, Yahoozee dance style had some negative attachments since it was alleged to be a dance style founded by the yahoo boys (internet scammers and fraudsters).
 The African dance style was quite popular after the release of the song that introduced it.
-Nigerian singer, Olu Maintain adopted this dance style as a trade mark for his hit song and re-packaged yahoozee into a brand name.
-The dance virtually contains a lot of hand movements (pointing up with style) while the feet remain rather stationary or is just merely tapping on the floor.
+Nigerian singer, Olu Maintain adopted this dance style as a trademark for his hit song and re-packaged Yahoozee into a brand name.
+The dance virtually contains a lot of hand movements (pointing up with style) while the feet remain stationary or is just merely tapping on the floor.

-Just about when you think ok no more dance crazes, Atalanta breezed in.
+Just about when you think the world is out of dance craze, Alanta breezed in.
 Alanta dance was popular that it managed to find its way into most west African social functions.
-Churches, amusement spots, work places, and dance shows were all victims of the Atalanta fever.
-The hand and leg movements and the grotesque facie produce a crazy spectacle.
-The Alanta dance craze was helped popularized by Nigerian musicians like Artquake, Terry G, Timaya, TuFace Idibia
+Churches, amusement spots, workplaces and dance shows were all victims of the Atalanta fever.
+The hand and leg movements and the grotesque face produce a crazy spectacle.
+The Alanta dance craze was helped popularized by Nigerian musicians like Artquake, Terry G, Timaya, TuFace Idibia.

 3. Makossa Dance/Rhumba/ Soukous Dance

-Azonto is one of the most recent dance craze that has taken the world by storm since the latter end of 2011.
-From night clubs and the streets of Ghana where it originated to churches and schools, the Azonto dance got a strong grip on the average African who loves to dance.
+Azonto is one of the most recent dance crazes that has taken the world by storm since the latter end of 2011.
+From nightclubs and the streets of Ghana where it originated to churches and schools, the Azonto dance got a strong grip on the average African who loves to dance.